refinedev/refine/.changeset/great-cooks-sell.md

 `useTable` return values and properties are updated.

--   `initialCurrent` and `initialPageSize` props are deprecated.
+-   `initialCurrent` and `initialPageSize` props are now deprecated.
 Use `pagination` prop instead.
-To ensure backward compatibility, `initialCurrent` and `initialPageSize` props work as before.
+-   To ensure backward compatibility, `initialCurrent` and `initialPageSize` props work as before.

     ```diff
     useTable({